sbsimonsays/Solemates-Monorepo/README.md

 PG_PORT=5432
 PG_DATABASE=postgres
 PG_USER=postgres
-PG_PASSWORD=""
 ```

-- `npm run db:init`
-- `npm run db:seed`

-Test app locally.
-If it does not work locally, it will not work on Heroku.

-Fix bugs.

-When ready:
+When ready, make sure the terminal is on the back-end and enter commands in order:

 - `heroku create`
 - `git add .`
 - `git commit -m 'heroku deployment`
 - `git push heroku main` - if this does not work, go to heroku dashboard => deployment and add the remote

-ie `heroku git:remote -a <your-heroku-app-name>`

 Open your heroku app.
-You should see the `Hello, world!` message.
+You should see the `Find Your Solemate!` message.

 #### Adding the Database on Heroku